julpen/m16py/README.md

 M16Py
 ===============

-A (very) minimal Python implementation to run on an ATMega16 (or comparable ATMEL Microcontrollers)
+A minimal Python implementation to run on an ATMega16 (or comparable Microcontrollers)

 Language features
 -------------------